-U.S. Rep. Vern Buchanan is co-chair of the bipartisan 29-member Florida congressional delegation and currently serves on the powerful House Ways and Means Committee, which has jurisdiction over tax policy, international trade, health care, welfare, Social Security, and Medicare.
-Buchanan is chairman of the Oversight Subcommittee, a key watchdog panel with investigative authority over all issues under the full committee’s jurisdiction, including health care, the IRS, welfare, Social Security and Medicare.
+U.S. Rep. Vern Buchanan is co-chair of the bipartisan 29-member Florida congressional delegation and currently serves on the powerful House Ways and Means Committee, which has jurisdiction over tax policy, international trade, health care, welfare, Social Security and Medicare.
+Buchanan is chairman of the Tax Policy Subcommittee, a key panel that oversees tariffs, customs, bilateral and regional trade agreements and international trade rules and organizations.

 A self-made businessman, Buchanan understands that America’s economic strength flows from its entrepreneurial spirit and pro-growth, free-market policies.
-Buchanan is heavily involved with efforts to fix our broken tax code and played a key role in passage of a sweeping tax cut bill at the end of 2017.
+Buchanan was heavily involved with efforts to fix our broken tax code and played a key role in passage of a sweeping tax cut bill at the end of 2017.
 During the tax reform debate, he focused on lowering tax rates for individuals and small businesses and on simplifying the tax code.
-He has worked tirelessly to enact tax incentives to help small businesses, end burdensome regulations, and limit frivolous lawsuits.
+He has worked to enact tax incentives to help small businesses, end burdensome regulations, and limit frivolous lawsuits.

-Buchanan has achieved considerable legislative success.
-During the 114th Congress (2015-2016), four legislative proposals written by Buchanan were signed into law.
-They include: protections against identity theft, preventing fraud in public housing, protecting Medicare plans from being taken away from seniors, and a bill allowing all veterans to get an official identification card.
+These initiatives follow a series of successes during the 114th Congress (2015-2016), when four legislative proposals written by Buchanan were signed into law.
+They included: protections against identity theft, preventing fraud in public housing, protecting Medicare plans from being taken away from seniors and a bill allowing all veterans to get an official identification card.

 Buchanan is a member of the Health Subcommittee, which has jurisdiction over Medicare and employer-provided health insurance benefits.
 With 190,000 Medicare beneficiaries in Florida’s 16th District, Buchanan is committed to preserving Medicare’s long-term solvency for senior citizens, as well as bringing down the cost of health care for all Americans.

 A strong fiscal conservative, the Congressman’s signature bill is the Buchanan Balanced Budget Amendment Act.
 He also introduced legislation to stop automatic pay raises for Members of Congress until the budget is balanced.